Shakshuka – Recipe and video for delicious Middle Eastern egg dish. Vegetarian, Gluten Free, Healthy, Tasty.

-In Israel shakshuka is often eaten for breakfast, but I usually find myself serving it with a side salad as a light evening meal.
+Shakshuka is a North African dish that is now made throughout the Middle East; it is especially popular in Israel, where it is often eaten for breakfast.
+I usually find myself serving it with a side salad as a light evening meal.
 It’s super easy and versatile.
 When my hubby was in the Israeli army, he and the other soldiers would sneak into the barracks kitchen late at night and cook shakshuka using whatever they could find in the pantries.
 It’s a vegetarian one-skillet meal that is easy to make, very healthy, and totally addicting.

 I’ve enjoyed shakshuka several times in Israel, most recently at a famous restaurant called Dr. Shakshuka.

 The charm of Dr. Shakshuka is evident from the moment you enter.
 The restaurant is housed in an aging building in the old port city of Jaffa.
 It’s buzzing all day long with local patrons as well as tourists, everybody eager to taste the “Tripolitanian”-style cooking.
 The owner Bino Gabso was born to a Libyan family that immigrated to Israel in 1949.
 He’s been serving shakshuka and other north-African favorites to enthusiastic restaurant patrons in Jaffa for the past 18 years.